 This is critical whether you are an NYC native or you moved here from North Dakota.
 Movers who are from New York are movers who know New York.

-They are people who know what streets to take, what to avoid, how to get through the traffic, how to get things into old buildings, and will save you a huge amount of time, heartache, and even money.
+They are people who know what streets to take, what to avoid, how to get through the traffic, how to get things into old buildings, and will save you a tremendous amount of time, heartache, and even money.

 A moving company that knows the city will be more efficient in getting your move done.
 Of all of the advice, this is most crucial.
 Do not bother with a company that isn’t based in and only does business in New York.